xcp-ng/xcp-ng-org/docs/management/ha.md

 #### Pull the network cable

 Finally, the worst case: keep the storage operational, but "cut" the (management) network interface.
 Same procedure: unplug the cable physically and wait...
 Because **lab1** cannot contact any other host in the pool (in this case, **lab2**), it starts the fencing procedure.
-The result is exaclty the same as the previous test.
+The result is exactly the same as the previous test.
 It's gone for the pool master, displayed as **Halted** until we re-plug the cable.